 Jon Kalb

-During the last two decades he has written C++ for Amazon, Apple, Dow Chemical, Intuit, Lotus, Microsoft, Netscape, Sun, Yahoo! and a number of companies that you've never heard of.
+During the last two decades he has written C++ for Amazon, Apple, Dow Chemical, Intuit, Lotus, Microsoft, Netscape, Sun, Yahoo! and a number of companies that you've not heard of.

-He taught C++ at the graduate school at Golden Gate University for over two years.
+He taught C++ at the Golden Gate University graduate school for five semesters.

-His talk on Exception-Safe Coding won Best Tutorial at C++ Now! in 2012.
+Jon's talk on Exception-Safe Coding won Best Tutorial at C++Now.

 Contact